michaeltharper/aec-code/Dynamo-Revit-CircusMaker/README.md

 # Circus maker
-Graph to derive traffic circus setbacks, with parameters for shape, number and vector of intersecting and origination roads.
+Graph to derive traffic roundabout setbacks, with parameters for shape, number and vector of intersecting and origination roads.